• Skip to primary navigation

 A long time ago I took a clay class with my older sister at The Penn View Art Center.
 The center was run by, Sr. Edith Nemeth from the neighboring Divine Redeemer motherhouse.

-Lavender pressed into clay
+Fresh Lavender flowers pressed into clay.

 This lavender left a beautiful imprint.

-Painted and finished handmade clay tray
+Painted and finished handmade clay tray.

-Handmade Floral Clay Tray on table
+Handmade Floral Clay Tray on table with two sets of car keys on top.

 Use your own creative sense to make it as perfect or as rough as you like.